MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-sql-tutorial.md

 - If you don't want to use the sample data anymore, use SSMS to drop the database.
 - If you don't want to use the SQL Server data source, remove the data source from your data gateway.
 Also consider uninstalling the data gateway, if you installed it only for this tutorial.
-- Also delete the AdventureWorksProducts dataset and report that Power BI created when you published the *AdventureWorksProducts.pbix* file.
+- Also delete the AdventureWorksProducts semantic model and report that Power BI created when you published the *AdventureWorksProducts.pbix* file.

 ## Next steps

 This tutorial explored how to:

-- Import data from an on-premises SQL Server database into a Power BI dataset.
+- Import data from an on-premises SQL Server database into a Power BI semantic model.
-- Refresh the Power BI dataset on a scheduled and on-demand basis to update the reports and dashboards that use the dataset.
+- Refresh the Power BI semantic model on a scheduled and on-demand basis to update the reports and dashboards that use the semantic model.

 Now, you can learn more about Power BI data refresh and managing data gateways and data sources.